 Not reliably in the deterministic way many teams hope.
 It is better used to surface patterns and support scenario thinking.

-What is the best first use case for AI in strategic foresight?
+What is a useful first use case for AI in strategic foresight?

 Usually signal clustering, market research synthesis, and scenario comparison around one specific strategic question the leadership team already cares about.